elastic/integrations/packages/tetragon/docs/README.md

 ### Step 2: Configure Tetragon for JSON Export

 Tetragon needs to be configured to export its event data as JSON logs.
 You’ll then use **Filebeat** to send these logs to Elasticsearch.
-The simplest approach is to use the Tetragon Helm chart along with an override file.
+The simplest approach is to use the Tetragon Helm chart along with a Helm values file.

 Refer to the [Tetragon Documentation](https://tetragon.io/docs/installation/kubernetes/) for general Helm installation guidance.